 Jesus said, "Out of the overflow of the heart the mouth speaks."
 Think of this scripture as you notice the things you say habitually.
-Also, think that the people around me – especially the small people living in your house – are listening to you, and taking you at your word.
+Also, think that the people around you – especially the children who may be living in your house – are listening to you, and taking you at your word.
 In this talk, Amanda address three types of negative things we say, what they reveal about our hearts, and how changing these messages can transform our attitudes, our homes, and even our kids' faith.
-Ideal for mothers conferences.
+Ideal for mothers' conferences.

 A High-Performance Machine: Self Care as a Spiritual Discipline

 For years Amanda thought of her body (and the brain housed in it) as kind of a utility vehicle: an old clunker that was requiring a little too much maintenance.
-And then through a series of events and a loving encounter with God, she began to think of her body and brain working together as a high performance machine.
-High performance vehicles are sensitive!
+And then through a series of events and a loving encounter with God, she began to think of her body and brain working together as a high-performance machine.
+High-performance vehicles are sensitive!
 As with a Ferrari, it takes a team of experts and high-quality fuel to keep human beings running at maximum potential.
 We are a delicately-balanced creation of nerves, heart and soul that science can't fully explain.
 In this talk, Amanda helps audiences embrace the unique way they are made -- with both strengths and weaknesses -- and encourages them to practice self-care as a way to increase their faith.
-In an age where we are all stressed out and disconnected, and many of us see a nightly glass of wine as our only "me" time, we'll address the hard issue of finding healthy ways to find comfort, not just escape.
+In an age where we are all stressed out and disconnected, and many of us see a nightly glass of wine as our only "me" time, we'll address the hard issue of finding healthy ways to find comfort ourselves, not just escape our emotions.

 Put Away Perfect: Overcoming Perfectionism in Mothering, Friendship and Faith